The Museum of 3D Illusions in San Francisco, located in the city’s heart, is a unique and interactive destination for visitors of all ages.

 The 3D Illusions Museum San Francisco takes two to three hours to explore if you plan to cover every exhibit.

-Almost all the visitors at the museum love to take pictures with the exhibits, which in turn increases the time of stay at the attraction.
+Almost all the visitors at the museum love to take pictures of the exhibits, which in turn increases the time spent at the attraction.

 During weekdays and non-peak hours, the waiting time is 10 to 15 minutes, while on weekends and holidays, it can go up to 60 minutes.